Postings I've

 Shock chased all of us around the room.
 Being chased by Dr. Shock was

 an unforgettable experience.
-Dr. Shock's first visit had gone so well that
+Dr. Shock's first visit had gone so well

 he was invited back to Fairview a few months later.
 I missed his second